A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media: Background

 \subsection{Using intellectual property law for NCIM}

 Victim-survivors leverage the protections granted to IP owners to have non-consensual content removed from the internet~\cite{d2015fighting, farries2019feminist}.
-Gilden notes ``The powers created by IP laws---namely the ability to substantially control the use of names, images, voices, and texts---implicate far more than intellectual production''~\cite{gildensexnodate}.
-The same laws put forth to protect financial interests are also a useful ``toolkit'' to claim property rights online~\cite{gildensexnodate}.
-Notably, Section 230 does \textit{not} shield platforms against IP infringements: even though Section 230 protects platforms from content posted by their users, platforms still must respond to requests of copyright holders~\cite{gildencopyrightsnodate,gildensexnodate}.
+Gilden notes ``The powers created by IP laws---namely the ability to substantially control the use of names, images, voices, and texts---implicate far more than intellectual production''~\cite{gilden2018sex}.
+The same laws put forth to protect financial interests are also a useful ``toolkit'' to claim property rights online~\cite{gilden2018sex}.
+Notably, Section 230 does \textit{not} shield platforms against IP infringements: even though Section 230 protects platforms from content posted by their users, platforms still must respond to requests of copyright holders~\cite{gilden_copyrights_nodate,gilden2018sex}.
 In other words, protections offered by the DMCA supersede that of Section 230.

-Due to concerns of ``chilling effects'' and IP law dilution, copyright scholars are typically reluctant to expand the legal definition of IP laws to cover NCIM and other personal usages~\cite{fromer2015should,gilden2019copyright,fieslerchilling2023}.
-This results in spotty legal coverage for removals that do not have a financial implication for the copyright holder~\cite{uscopyrightofficedigitalreplicas2024}.
-Thus, using the DMCA for NCIM removal remains somewhat controversial.
-Still, lacking a better alternative, DMCA has been a valuable tool for the victim-survivors~\cite{gildensexnodate, franksreforming2021}.
+Due to concerns of ``chilling effects'' and IP law dilution, copyright scholars are typically reluctant to expand the legal definition of IP laws to cover NCIM and other personal usages~\cite{fromer2015should,gilden2019copyright,fiesler_chilling_2023}.
+This results in spotty legal coverage for removals that do not have a financial implication for the copyright holder~\cite{us_copyright_office_digital_replicas_2024}.
+However, Smith argues, copyright law has become the default tool for preventing the dissemination of intimate content precisely because of limitations in other legal frameworks.
+While privacy laws exist, they often fail to provide the immediate relief that NCIM victim-survivors desperately need, making DMCA notices the most practical option available~\cite{smith2021weaponizing,ccri_online_removal}.
+Thus, using the DMCA for NCIM removal remains somewhat controversial, but lacking a better alternative, DMCA has been a valuable tool for victim-survivors~\cite{gilden2018sex, franks_reforming_2021}.